Island Finance Website

 Loan Calculator Experience

-I designed a loan calculator that lets users explore estimated payments without affecting their credit, paired with a transparent breakdown of rates and fees.
+We designed a loan calculator that lets users explore estimated payments without affecting their credit, paired with a transparent breakdown of rates and fees.
 After checking their rate, users can create an account to save their progress and later manage their loan online.
 From a business side, collecting contact details at this stage helps nurture potential applicants and improve conversions.

 Designing a Win–Win